NR Job Posting

 • Ability and willingness to work with diverse audiences and maintain cultural sensitivity.

-• Proficient in computer operations of the Windows operating system, one or more major double-entry accounting software programs, and Microsoft Office Suite including Excel.
+• Demonstrated, high level proficient with computer operations in the Windows operating system, one or more major double-entry accounting software programs, and Microsoft Office Suite including Excel.

 • Ability to prepare and maintain accurate, error-free financial and statistical records.